Language selection

 Canada’s Directorate of Military Training and Cooperation offers military training at the International Peace Support Training Centre (IPSTC), which is hosted by Kenya, in Nairobi.
 Kenya has been a member of Canada’s Military Training and Cooperation Programme since 1970, with approximately 500 Kenyan officers trained to date.

 Canada and Kenya established a Binational Commission in September 2018 through the signing of a Memorandum of Understanding (MOU) between Foreign Ministers.
 The MOU provides a framework of cooperation for regular dialogue to discuss political and economic issues.
-The first meeting of the Canada-Kenya Binational Commission took place in March 2019 (hosted by Canada), followed by a second meeting in April 2021 (hosted by Kenya).
+The first meeting of the Canada-Kenya Binational Commission took place in March 2019 (hosted by Canada), followed by a second meeting in April 2021 (hosted by Kenya), and a third in May 2024 (hosted by Canada).

 Trade relations

 Canada has a well-established trade relationship with Kenya.
 In 2023, Canadian exports to Kenya reached $110.7M and imports were $46.4M.
-Canadian Direct Investment was also $124M in 2022.
-Exports to Kenya mainly include wheat, newsprint, and worn clothing and textile.
-Imports from Kenya are primarily coffee, tea, and textile products.
+Exports to Kenya mainly include wheat, newsprint, and worn clothing, and aerospace products.
+Imports from Kenya are primarily coffee, tea, and plants.
+The Canadian direct investment in Kenya was $90M in 2022.

 Related links